 The risks and costs associated with a new ERP system are significant not just in payments for the software and external consultants, but also in internal costs.
 You need to assign your best people (the A team) to the implementation, and their daily contribution in their regular work will take a big hit.
 The biggest cost could be the disruption to your business if not following best practices in selection and implementation.
 You need to understand the root causes of problems that have led you to selecting a new system.

 Some problems can be fixed by the vendor with changes to their system.
 Some problems can be fixed with automation tools such as automating workflows or improving reporting.
 Some problems can be fixed with business process changes, additional training or infrastructure investment.
 Some problems can be fixed with good project management and change management.

-- Identification of critical success factors (what an organization must do well in order to be successful) and requirements to achieve critical success factors.
+- Identification of critical success factors (what an organization must do well in order to be successful) as well as the requirements and problems in achieving the critical success factors.

-- Departmental workshops to identify strengths and weaknesses of the existing systems.
+- Departmental workshops to identify strengths and weaknesses/problems of the existing system/business process.

-- Gap analysis to identify the problems and their severity.
+- Gap analysis to identify the weaknesses/problems and their severity.

 - Recommend options to solve the problems which include:

 - System enhancements by the vendor.